kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 ### Overview

 **Target Group**: Decision Makers (Tech Leads) and newbies.

 Contains a quick overview of the idea behind Kyma, a diagram of the main areas with a brief explanation, and, as needed, longer documents going into the details of each main area.

 ### Getting Started

 **Target Group**: Software Developers who quickly want to see what they can do with Kyma.

 Contains a guide/tutorial that covers typical steps you need to perform to get started.

 ### Deep Dive/Tutorials

 **Target Group**: Software Developers leveraging all the Kyma functionalities.

 Under this tab, there are subtabs according to main areas (except UI – user interfaces are mentioned as needed within the instructions of the respective main area).
 Documents in the subtabs contain "how-to" instructions that enable users to accomplish a task

 ### Operations

 **Target Group**: Admins/Operators who make sure the Kyma cluster is configured as needed and keeps running in a healthy and secure way.

-Contains installation and configuration instructions, backup info, troubleshooting guides…
+Contains installation and configuration instructions, backup info, security documentation, troubleshooting guides…

 ### Technical References

 **Target Group**: Users who want to look up specific detailed information.

 Contains the architecture diagrams, configuration charts, etc.; no explanation of concepts or instructions.

 ### Glossary

 **Target Group**: Anyone who wants to look up terms they’re not familiar with.

 Explains basic terms, with a focus on terms specific to Kyma.

 ## Content source